jd3johns/dsa/README.md

 ## Code Formatting

-I use the [Google Python style guide](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html) to format my Python code.
+I use the [Google Python style guide](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html) to format my Python code, and pylint as a quick tool to check adherence to the formatting style.